 We are increasingly dependent on a variety of information systems to effectively manage the operations of our growing store base and fulfill customer orders from our Internet business.
 In addition, we have identified the need to expand and upgrade our information systems to support recent and expected future growth, including the planned opening of our second distribution facility in the first half of 2008.
-As part of this planned expansion of our information systems, we expect to construct a new data center and modify our warehouse management system software to support our second distribution facility.
-Any interruption during the transition of our information systems to the new data center and the modification of our warehouse management system software could have a material adverse effect on our business, financial condition and results of operations.
+As part of this planned expansion of our information systems to the new data center and the modify our warehouse management system software to support our second distribution facility.
+Any interruption during the transition of our warehouse management system software could have a material adverse effect on our business, financial condition and results of operations.
+The failure of our information systems to be refered to ubiness and results of our operation systems to the new data center and the modification of our warehouse management system software could have a material adverse effect on our business, financial condition and results of operations.
 The failure of our information systems to perform as designed, including the failure of our warehouse management software system to operate as expected during the holiday season or to support our planned second distribution facility, could have an adverse effect on our business and results of our operations.
-Any material disruption of our systems could disrupt our ability to track, record and analyze the merchandise that we sell and could negatively impact our operations, shipment of goods, ability to process financial information and credit card transactions, and our ability to receive and process Internet orders or engage in normal business activities.
-Moreover, security breaches or leaks of proprietary information, including leaks of customers' private data, could result in liability, decrease customer confidence in our company, and weaken our ability to compete in the marketplace, which could have a material adverse effect on our business, financial condition and results of operations.

-Our Internet operations, while relatively small, are increasingly important to our business.
-We plan to go live with a new version of our website in the first half of 2008 or earlier.
-In addition to changing consumer preferences and buying trends relating to Internet usage, the re-launch of our website will occur before a peak holiday season and before we have had time to conduct full and extensive testing, which makes us particularly vulnerable to website downtime and other technical failures.
-The re-launch of our website is important to our marketing efforts because the new website will serve as a more effective extension of ULTA's marketing and prospecting strategies (beyond catalogs, newspaper inserts and national advertising) by better exposing potential new customers to the ULTA brand and product offerings.
+Any material disruption of our systems could disrupt our ability to track, record and analyze the merchandites that we sell and could negatively impact our operations, shipment of goods, ability to process financial information and credit card transactions, and our ability to creave and heres or engage in normation insuses activities.
+Moreover, security breaches or leaks of proprietary information, including leaks of customers' private data, could result in liability, decrease customer confidence in our company, and weaken our ability to compete in the marketplace, which could have a material adverse effect on our business, financial condition and results of of our website will occur before a peak holiday season and before we have had time to conduct full and extensive testing, which makes us particularly vulnerable to website downtime and other technical failures.
+The relaunch of our website is important to our marketing efforts because the new website will serve as a more effective extension of ULTA's marketing and prospecting strategies (beyond catalogs, newspaper inserts and national advertising) by better exposing potential new customers to the ULTA brand and product offerings.
 Our failure to successfully respond to these risks and uncertainties could reduce Internet sales and damage our brand's reputation.